 Queen's Park Strollers - Season 1895/96

 Queen's Park's first team was not in action on Saturday 28 December.
 The day belonged to the second eleven, the Strollers, who met Leith Athletic 'A' at Easter Road in Edinburgh in the final of the Scottish Second Eleven Cup.
-The Strollers won 5-1 on a pitch covered in four inches of snow.
-Leith Athletic protested that the weather conditions were totally unsuitable for a cup tie but their appeal was dismissed by the Scottish Second Eleven Association.
+The Strollers won 5-1, on a pitch covered in four inches of snow, to lift the trophy for the first time.
+Leith Athletic protested that the weather conditions were totally unsuitable for a cup tie but their appeal was later dismissed by the Scottish Second Eleven Association.

 On Wednesday 1 January 1896, Queen's Park met Corinthians at Hampden Park in the traditional New Year's Day fixture.
 The Queen's Park line-up was - K L Anderson; J Gillespie and H F Smith; J B Allison, R McFarlane and D Stewart; W S Stewart, T S Waddell, R S McColl, D Berry and W A Lambie.
 There was little between the sides in a fast-paced opening half but, just as Queen's were beginning to get on top, Corinthians made a quick break and Gilbert Smith opened the scoring.
 Following a similar break, F Street doubled the London club's lead.
 Queen's pulled a goal back before half-time when John Gillespie set up Bob McColl to score.
 The Spiders dominated play after the break and Bob McColl drew the sides level after good play by Willie Lambie and Dyke Berry.
 Davie Stewart was then injured and could take no further part in the match.
 Corinthians duly retook the lead through Smith but Bob McColl rescued the situation for the ten men when he ran practically the length off the pitch, brushing off opponents, and fired home a fine shot for a magnificent goal.
 An excellent game ended in a 3-3 draw.